Locked

 ‘Summer Field’ and ‘One Swan’

 Summer Field Probably I made the sag in the barbwire where anyone could get through to the field, summers after the rancher moved the sheep off to better grazing.
 I got there when the wild rye and brome was high and the crickets swung too heavy for the yellow fray, not caring when their catapult levered my arms and chest.
 I collapsed on the dry stocks that gave way to my . . .
-RESTRICTED
+Subscriber

 Read More »